A Quick Guide on How to Take Train in China – Step by Step

 You wait at the waiting room till ticket checking.
 In China, the ticket checking always begins 30min in advance of the train’s departure.
-However, some kinds of trains such as G, C & D trains start ticket checking in 15 to 20 min before the train’s departure.
+However, some kinds of trains such as G, C & D trains start ticket checking in 15 to 20 min before the train’s departure time.
 Please double check the number and departure time of your train.
 When waiting for checking, you should stand in queue and pass the ticket entrance with your ticket and passport.
-The ticket entrance will close at 5 to 10 min before train’s departure.
+The ticket entrance will be closed 5 to 10 min before train’s departure.

 Follow the direction boards to the assigned platform for your train.

 You can expect a long walking from ticket check gate to the platform.
-So the luggage should be light, or at least easy to manage.
-In some small or old train stations, there is not escalator or elevator, so you may have to walk down stairs with your luggage.
+As a result, the luggage should be light, or at least easy to manage.
+In some small or old train stations, there is not escalator or elevator, so you may have to walk down the stairs with your luggage by yourself.
 Stand by the safe place on the platform for boarding.